seyfdall/laplace-spread-conjecture/README.md

 ```

 ## Usage
-To test your setup, run the following command after activating your mamba environment.
+To test your setup, run the following command after activating your mamba environment and changing directory into the scripts folder.

 ```bash
 $ sbatch mpitest.sh